Brighton, Monroe County, New York: Government

 Brighton is governed by an elected town board, consisting of a supervisor and four town board members.
-The supervisor is elected to a two-year term and serves as the chief financial officer of the municipality and chairperson of the town board.
+The supervisor is elected to a two-year term and is the chief financial officer of the municipality and chairperson of the town board.
 The board members serve four-year terms.
 Voters also elect two town justices and a town clerk.
 Town justices serve four-year terms, and the clerk is elected to a two-year term.